soyrochus/dict-ai-te/README.md

 **dict-ai-te** is a minimalist desktop application for recording voice notes, transcribing them to text (via the OpenAI API), and saving transcripts to files.

 The app is designed for simplicity, with a clean UI inspired by modern voice recorders.
-It’s built using Python and Tkinter for broad compatibility.
+It’s built using Python and GTK 4 via PyGObject for a modern look and broad compatibility.

 ![Dict-ai-te windows](img/dict-ai-te-window.png)

 ## Features

-* Record audio notes directly from the app.
+* Record audio notes directly from your microphone.
 * See real-time status and elapsed recording time.
+* Automatic transcription using the OpenAI Whisper API.
 * Edit or correct transcribed text in the main window.
 * Save transcripts as plain text files.
 * Simple configuration using `.env` or environment variables for the OpenAI API key.